SQReder/semver-features/project-brief.md

 - Integration with A/B testing frameworks
 - Support for feature deprecation and sunsetting
 - Optional runtime overrides for testing and debugging
 - Analytics tracking for feature adoption across versions
+- Advanced transformation patterns for complex state management
+- Integration with state management libraries like Redux or MobX